 What really set the course apart was the amount of personal feedback from the tutors, who gave me the confidence to turn what started out as a vague idea into a very real business proposition.
 They and some of the other course participants have become friends and trusted colleagues today.

 Thanks to this advance planning, my translation work took off much faster than I expected.
-Over the last three years, I have enjoyed plenty of stimulating work in my specialisms (law and sports) with some wonderful clients, including large European law firms and one of sport’s global governing bodies.
+Over the last four years, I have enjoyed plenty of stimulating work in my specialisms (law and sports) with some wonderful clients, including large European law firms and one of sport’s global governing bodies.